Hazardous Materials Division

 - Own or operate Underground Storage Tanks (UST)

-All businesses in the County of San Diego that conduct any of these activities are required by law to obtain and maintain a valid Unified Program Facility Permit through the California Environmental Reporting System (CERS).
-For additional information please visit our CERS information page.
-HMD Forms and HMD Guidance Documents are still available and are accessible from any HMD webpage from the Popular Services menu on the right side of the screen.
+For more information, please visit our CERS page.
+HMD Forms and HMD Guidance Documents are still available from any HMD webpage from the menu on the right side of the screen.

-Additional Services:
+Additional Services

 Emergency Response and Border Inspections are also important programs within HMD.
-Both programs are collaborative efforts with local, state, federal and international agencies to protect the lives and health of all residents and visitors of San Diego County.
+Both programs are collaborative efforts with local, state, federal and international agencies to protect the lives and health of all residents and visitors of San Diego County